 Art.
-11. Time Advantage Point.
-The offensive wrestler who has control in an advantage position shall gain time advantage (that is, "riding time").
-A timekeeper records each wrestler's accumulated time advantage throughout the match.
-No sooner than at the end of the third period, the referee subtracts the lesser time advantage from the greater.
-If one of the competitors has one minute or more of net time advantage, the wrestler is awarded one point.
-The advantage time point is earned simultaneously with any other points when determining whether a technical fall occurred.
+11. Riding Time Point.
+The offensive wrestler who has control in an advantage position shall accumulate riding time.
+A timekeeper records each wrestler's accumulated riding time throughout the match.
+No sooner than at the end of the third period, the referee subtracts the lesser riding time advantage from the greater.
+If one of the competitors has one minute or more of net riding time advantage, the wrestler is awarded one point.
+The riding time point is earned simultaneously with any other points when determining whether a technical fall occurred.
 (See Rule 2.3.6.)